 The first fruit of the agreement was Nightbirds, the focus of the BFI disk.
 This black-and-white feature apparently had only one public screening before disappearing into obscurity.
 Eventually, it wound up in the hands of Nicholas Winding Refn, who worked closely with the BFI to create this edition.

-Nightbirds tells the claustrophobic story of young Dink (Berwick Kaler), first met throwing up on a London street, and Dee (Julie Shaw), a solicitous young woman who buys him a cup of tea, then takes him home to her room in an East End slum.
+Nightbirds tells the claustrophobic story of young Dink (Berwick Kaler), whom we first meet throwing up on a London street, and Dee (Julie Shaw), a solicitous young woman who buys him a cup of tea, then takes him home to her room in an East End slum.
 For most of the film, we’re trapped in that room with the pair of them as their “relationship” shifts and wavers in ways it’s often hard to get a grip on.
 As I watched, I was never quite sure whether this ambiguity was a result of amateurish performances or in some way intentional.
 Many scenes are distinctly uncomfortable as the currents of sexual tension pull the characters together and just as quickly push them apart.
 It’s only in retrospect, at the end of the film, that things fall into place and it becomes apparent that for all its limitations, Milligan has conjured up an evocation of personality derangement and sexual pathology which would quite comfortably fit into a double-bill with Polanski’s Repulsion.

 The technical limitations of the film actually serve its themes well.
 This, like all Milligan’s previous films, was shot on his second-hand Auricon, a 16mm camera which recorded sound directly onto reversal film.
 Without a separately manipulable soundtrack, Milligan was limited in terms of editing and developed a technique which used extended takes, at times with fairly elaborate hand-held movements.
 But it also produced the inevitable effect of a one-second silence at every cut (there’s a one-second physical lag between sound and picture on all films), a fact which calls attention to and emphasizes every cut, resulting in a perceptual fragmentation which underlines the often jarring psychological shifts in the characters’ behaviour.